 If you’re new to photography you might understandably have a few questions about some of the basic technology and equipment.
 There are a number of things you need to consider when using Live View on a DSLR, and in our latest layman’s guide we answer some of the common questions about when (and when not) to use Live View.

 Follow the easy steps and pro tricks in our tutorial and you’ll be recording better DSLR videos in no time!

-In this quick photo editing tutorial we show you how to be a digital makeup artist and use Photoshop to enhance your portraits.
+In this photo editing tutorial we show you how to edit a raw file twice and blend the two images for better, striking results.